 If you can’t work with a teacher, performance videos on Youtube can be a good resource.
 Watch for players who appear to be using their bodies well and imitate them.
 You develop a keen sense of this after studying Alexander or Feldenkreis for a while.

-I was fortunate enough to get into the studio of Marc Durand, who is one of the best teachers around for injury-proof piano technique.
-After a short while studying with him, I got to the point where practicing made my arms feel better instead of worse.
+After a short while studying with the right piano teacher, I got to the point where practicing made my arms feel better instead of worse.
 That’s what you want to aim for.

-If possible, it is best to temporarily abandon most or all of your pre-injury repertoire while reforming your technique.
-Any music you’ve been playing for a while will have physical habits built into it that will be difficult to change.
+If possible it is best to temporarily abandon most or all of your pre-injury repertoire while reforming your technique.
+Any music you’ve been playing for a while will have physical habits built into it that will impede your ability to change.

 Assemble your pit crew

 There are all kinds of well-intentioned medical professionals out there who will try to help an injured musician.
-Some are helpful and others are not, so it’s important to do your research and find the right people.
+Some are effective and others are not, so it’s important to research and find the right people.

-Some form of hands-on body work will definitely aid in the recovery, and is a good idea anyway for ongoing maintenance.
-Massage therapy, osteopathy and NSA chiropractic are three options I have tried and liked.
+Some form of hands-on body work will definitely aid in the recovery, and is a good idea anyway for ongoing maintenance anyway.
+Massage therapy, osteopathy and NSA chiropractic are three options I have tried and found helpful.

 Musicians can often find understanding clinicians in the world of sports medicine.
-People in that field are used to dealing with patients who place extraordinary demands on their bodies and have no intention of stopping.
-Better yet there are a few clinics out there dedicated to treating performing artists and musicians, like the Al & Malka Green Artists’ Health Centre and the Musicians’ Clinics of Canada, both in the Toronto area.
+Workers in that field are used to patients who place extraordinary demands on their bodies and have no intention of stopping.
+Better yet, there are a few clinics out there dedicated to treating performing artists and musicians, like the Al & Malka Green Artists’ Health Centre and the Musicians’ Clinics of Canada, both in the Toronto area.